Are T-shirts still worth it?

 Alternatively, you could create your own by reflecting a design and printing it backwards so that it shows up the right way in the shot. #Innovation.

-Unlike virtual reality that creates an entire new world, augmented reality takes our surroundings and “enhances” them — think Pokemon Go.
+Unlike virtual reality that creates an entirely new world, augmented reality takes our surroundings and “enhances” them — think Pokemon Go.

 The Lollapalooza festival uses the technology on special wristbands so guests can pay for food and drinks without the need of cash.